isomerpages/ura-lkywcp/resources/features/_posts/2014-02-28-eco-cities.md

 In the developed world, private-public partnerships (PPPs), where governments back a project that is supported by corporations, are common.
 In the developing world, this model of financing is often not as attractive to investors, due to regulatory and performance risks.

-“The public-private partnership is a fairly new model for financing municipal affairs [in China], combining the advantages of top-down guidance and bottom-up innovation,” remarks Dr Qiu Baoxing, Vice Minister of the Ministry of Housing and Urban-Rural Development, People’s Republic of China.
+“The public-private partnership is a fairly new model for financing municipal affairs \[in China], combining the advantages of top-down guidance and bottom-up innovation,” remarks Dr Qiu Baoxing, then-Vice Minister of the Ministry of Housing and Urban-Rural Development, People’s Republic of China.

 “However, with legal uncertainties and constraints that result from this, it is still premature to promote PPPs as a means of financing sustainable cities,” Qiu adds.
-The Vice Minister believes the Build-Operate-Transfer (BOT) model, where the private sector provides the upfront capital and investment for a concession and which over time hands the project over to the public sector, to be a more suitable financing model.
+The then-Vice Minister believes the Build-Operate-Transfer (BOT) model, where the private sector provides the upfront capital and investment for a concession and which over time hands the project over to the public sector, to be a more suitable financing model.

 To make eco-cities a safe investment, governments must ensure they are economically viable, as both the public and private sectors are today more stringent regarding capital expenditure than they have been in past decades.